Lacanau’s most beautiful beaches

 The beaches of Lac de Lacanau

-The beaches of Lac de Lacanau, located in the heart of the Landes forest, offer an idyllic setting for a vacation with family or friends.
-Renowned for their calm waters and enchanting scenery, these beaches are perfect for swimming, water sports and relaxation.
+The beaches of Lac de Lacanau, set in the heart of the Landes forest, offer an idyllic setting for a vacation with family or friends.
+Renowned for their calm waters and enchanting landscapes, these beaches are perfect for swimming, water sports and relaxation.
 Moutchic beach, with its picnic areas and children’s facilities, is particularly popular with families.
-Plage de l’Escources, the perfect spot for sailing.
-These Lacanau beaches are havens of peace, where nature and leisure combine harmoniously.
+Escources beach, the perfect spot for sailing.
+These Lacanau lake beaches are havens of peace where nature and leisure combine harmoniously.lac Lacanau

 Moutchic beach

 The Moutchic beach in Lacanau, located alongside the lake, is ideal for a family swim in warm, supervised water.
 There are plenty of activities on offer, including inflatables, boating, paddling, canoeing, sailing and wakeboarding.
 A relaxation area with trees, lawns and picnic tables provides shade.
-With the Handiplage label, the beach is accessible to all.
-In summer, it’s advisable to come by bike, as the parking lot is often full.
+With the Handiplage label, this beach is accessible to all.
+In summer, it is advisable to come by bike, as the parking lot is often full.
 Pets are not allowed in summer.

 La Grande Escource beach

-For a swim at the lake, head for the Grande Escoure beach.
+For a swim in the lake, head for the Grande Escoure beach.
 Protected by the Pointe du Tedey dune, this picturesque beach is accessible by bike.
 Enjoy the shade of the trees and supervised swimming, ideal for children.
 Perfect for sailing, the site also offers dining facilities.
-No pets allowed in summer.
+Pets are not allowed in summer.

 Stay at a Lacanau campsite near the beaches

 Nestled on the Pointe du Tedey in the heart of Lacanau, the 4-star Le Tedey campsite offers an incomparable lakeside experience.
 Ideal for camping enthusiasts, it offers a range of comfortable accommodation, from mobile homes to nomad tents, as well as spacious pitches overlooking the lake.
-Activities abound: canoeing, cycling, hiking and, of course, water sports on the lake.
-With top-of-the-range services including restaurant, grocery store, bike rental and wellness area, Le Tedey promises a relaxing and enriching vacation for the whole family.
+There’s plenty to do: canoeing, cycling, hiking and, of course, water sports on the lake.
+With upscale services including restaurant, grocery store, bike rental and wellness area, Le Tedey promises a relaxing and enriching vacation for the whole family.